Famous Birthdays·May 4·John Hanning Speke

 Biography

-John Hanning Speke was a man of absolute conviction, a trait that propelled him across unmapped African terrain and later into a vicious public battle.
-An army officer with a taste for adventure, he found his purpose on expeditions with the more cerebral Richard Burton.
-It was on a grueling, illness-ridden journey that Speke, temporarily blinded and deafened, made a solo detour and glimpsed the vast inland sea he named Lake Victoria.
-He declared it the Nile's source, a conclusion Burton vehemently disputed.
-Speke's subsequent solo expedition, where he traced the river's exit from the lake, cemented his belief.
-His announcement to the Royal Geographical Society was a triumph, but Burton's relentless skepticism poisoned his victory.
-The feud, charged with class tension and professional jealousy, was to be settled in a public debate.
-Speke died the day before from a hunting accident, leaving the mystery—and the bitter quarrel—unresolved, though history would largely vindicate his claim.
+John Hanning Speke declared Lake Victoria the source of the Nile in 1858 after glimpsing it during a solo detour while temporarily blinded and deafened.
+Born in 1827, this army officer found his purpose on expeditions with Richard Burton.
+Burton vehemently disputed Speke's claim.
+Speke's subsequent solo expedition, tracing the river's exit from the lake, confirmed his belief.
+His announcement to the Royal Geographical Society was a triumph, but Burton's relentless skepticism poisoned it.
+The feud was to be settled in a public debate.
+Speke died the day before from a hunting accident in 1864, leaving the mystery unresolved, though history largely vindicated his claim.

 #1 When John Was Born